GregUtas/robust-services-core/CONTRIBUTING.md

 ## Collaboration
 To contribute in other ways, you need to become a collaborator.
-To receive an invitation to join the repository, please email your request to rsc-collaborators@pentennea.com.
+To receive an invitation to join the repository, please email your request to rsc-collaborators@pentennea.com, briefly describing your background and areas of interest.

 ## Issues